Using the Media Player module you can play your Google Drive Audio and Video media files inside your WordPress website.

 Now you will be redirected to the Source tab.
 Here you need to select your media files from your linked Google Drive.
 Select your media files by pressing the plus sign.

-You will discover your selected files, in the selected files list section of your screen.
+You will discover your selected files in the selected files list on your screen.
 You can drag them up or down to change their orders.

-- All Folders & Files: If All Folders & Files is enabled, visitors can navigate through all the media files, of your all linked Google Drive accounts.
+• All Folders & Files: If All Folders & Files is enabled, visitors can navigate through all the folders & files of all the linked Google Drive accounts.

 Step-3: Configure Filter Tab